I would like to give a brief overview of my career to date.

-I began in the Jazz program at San Francisco State University, studying sax and piano with John Handy, Hafez Moderzedeh, Dee Spencer, Andrew Speight and Wayne Wallace.
-I was fortunate enough to take private instruction with Branford Marsallis.
+I began in the Jazz program at San Francisco State University, studying sax and piano with John Handy, Hafez Moderzedeh, Dee Spencer, Andrew Speight, and Wayne Wallace.
+I was fortunate enough to take private instruction with Branford Marsalis.
 I played lead alto in the San Francisco State Big band at the state finals and had several gigs around the Bay area, as well as leading my own trio.

 At this time, I decided to further my playing by moving to Duquesne University in Pittsburgh.
 I took applied lessons with classical tenor master, James Houlik as well as sax quartet and jazz combo with Steve Pollock, Mike Tommaro, and Dr. John Willson.
 I also studied piano and teaching methods.
 I graduated with a Bachelor of Music in saxophone performance.
 I had a small studio of students as well as my own quintet playing clubs and corporate functions.
 I had the opportunity to play in The Roger Humphries Big Band as well as festivals and the Pittsburgh Jazz Society.
 I played at The Manchester Craftsman’s Guild, Dowe’s on 9th, Pittsburgh Symphony Hall cafeteria, and various corporate functions and events.
 I played several pit orchestras in productions including Damn Yankee’s and The Pittsburgh Opera’s production of The Three Penny Opera.